-The broadcast media industry requires students to be proficient within many media, blending brands and messages within audio, video, and web environments.
-In this course, students learn production methods and techniques within both audio and web-based applications, learning the elements of writing effective radio commercial copy, producing that copy, and applying those productions within Web delivery.
+In this course, students learn production methods and techniques within audio applications, learning the elements of writing effective radio commercial copy, producing that copy, and applying those productions.
 Students are instructed in producing different types of radio commercials, using music and sound effects to enhance commercials and employing digital editing techniques.